-1. The Contracting States shall notify each other that the constitutional requirements for the entry into force of this Convention have been complied with.
+1. The Contracting States shall notify each other, through diplomatic channels, that the legal requirements for the entry into force of this Convention have been complied with.

 2. This Convention shall enter into force thirty days after the date of the later of the notifications referred to in paragraph 1 and its provisions shall have effect: